Expressionism

 Edvard Munch: The Dance of Life (1899-1900) Nasjonalgalleriet, Oslo, Frieze of Life Edvard Munch

-Edvard Munch, The Dance of Life, 1899-1900, The National Museum of Art, Architecture and Design, Oslo, Norway.
+Edvard Munch, The Dance of Life, 1899-1900, National Museum of Norway, Oslo, Norway.

 The Dance Of Life and Woman in Three Stages are intrinsically linked.
 Symbolic imagery is rife in both of these works: The young, virginal girl on the left, always clad in white and who appears to be waiting, breathlessly for the moment in which she becomes a woman.
 To the right, the woman at the end of her sexual cycle looks back, sometimes with regret, but often with the look of the corpse about her.

-In the center is the sexual being, the “procreator”; the woman at the height of her sexuality, arms raised, back arched and prime for the taking.
+In the center is the sexual being, the “procreator”; the woman at the height of her sexuality, arms raised, back arched, and prime for the taking.
 Or, is she the temptress, in red, gazing lovingly, wantonly, into another’s eyes?
 Using the metaphor of dance for love-making, Munch makes it clear through the positioning of the couple in the center of The Dance of Life, that this moment is the mainstay of existence.
 The dress is entwined around the couple, leading us to see that it is the woman who leads the ‘dance’.

 It is believed that Munch was inspired by lines in a play written by his friend, Helge Rode, called Dansen Gaar (The Dance Goes on) when one of the characters says: